The Sax Benchmark project was created to test the performance, correctness and usability of the various HTML SAX parsers available.

 The SAX Benchmark project was created to test HTML parsers but because it uses only the standard SAX api's it could quite easily do benchmarking of regular SAX libraries.

 SAX Benchmark uses Maven to build and run itself.
-If you have maven installed, you can run it using:
+Before running the benchmarks, you'll need to compile the application using:

 Currently, the suite is not particularly configurable, so to try out your own parsers or writers, you'll need to change the *Supplier classes (or supply your own).
 Specifically: